dead8309/graph-rag-indexer/README.md

-parser - TODO: recheck this condition, we might also need small functions for indexing purposes they could help in rag maybe parser - NOTE: maybe dynamic imports?, will have to check later models - TODO: i'll have to rethink about this, requires can be also called inside functions (lazy loading)
+parser - TODO: recheck this condition, we might also need small functions for indexing purposes they could help in rag maybe parser - NOTE: maybe dynamic imports?, will have to check later models - TODO: i'll have to rethink about this, requires can be also called inside functions (lazy loading) parser- NOTE: for now we don't filter out small functions